Romanian-Solana-Developer-Program-C3/GreenGait/README.md

 ## 🌟 What's Next?

 * [ ] 🧠 PDA optimization + on-chain compression
-* [ ] 💎 NFT/token design for milestones
+* [ ] 💎 NFT/token design for major milestones
-* [ ] 🎨 UI dashboard for wallet-based stats
+* [ ] 🎨 Dashboard UI with wallet connection and real-time stats
-* [ ] 🔄 ESP32 OTA firmware updates
+* [ ] 🔄 ESP32 OTA firmware delivery
-* [ ] 🛡️ Anti-spoofing + abuse protection
+* [ ] 🛡️ Replay prevention & abuse detection

 ---

 ## 🚀 Live Preview

-Coming soon: Hosted UI for interacting with your GreenGait account, token rewards, and leaderboard integration.
+A hosted UI is coming soon — where users can track their steps, tokens, and compete on the leaderboard 🌍

 ---